-The broker agrees a rental plan with John based on a three year contract.
+The broker agrees on a rental plan with John based on a three-year contract.
 He also stipulates the initial rental and the annual mileage allowance.
-The broker asks John to go through some identity checks to prove he is a genuine business owner and that he is actually the person he is purporting to be.
-He has to undergo a credit check too so the broker can rest assured that John's business will be able to keep up with the rentals.
+The broker asks John to go through some identity checks to prove he is a genuine business owner and that he is the person he is purporting to be.
+He has to undergo a credit check too, so the broker can rest assured that John's business will keep up with the rentals.

-Once these checks are all complete and John is given the approval, the broker orders the vehicle and on delivery to John, he enters the payment plan stage.
+Once these checks are all complete and John is approved, the broker orders the vehicle.
+On delivery to John, he enters the payment plan stage.

 These payments go towards paying off the depreciation costs of the car.
-The initial rental is subtracted from the guaranteed minimum future value of the car, and the remainder is divided evenly amongst the number of months in the contract.
-John's road tax, and optional maintenance package is included in the costs too (for extra peace of mind).
+The initial rental is subtracted from the guaranteed minimum future value of the vehicle, and the remainder is divided evenly amongst the number of months in the contract.
+In addition, John's road tax and optional maintenance package are included in the costs (for extra peace of mind).

-For now and during the contrat agreement, John and the company use the car as their own but they won't ever become the registered keeper or owner.
-If John's company doesn't keep up to date on the monthly rentals, he risks having the car repossessed and the company's credit rating tarnished.
+During the contract agreement, John and the company use the car as their own.
+Still, they won't ever become the registered keeper or owners.
+Suppose John's company doesn't keep up to date on the monthly rentals.
+In that case, he risks having the car repossessed and the company's credit rating tarnished.
 Read more about credit score in our blog.

-Fast forward three years and John receives a reminder from the broker than his contract is drawing to a close, where he arranges to return the car.
-He has not exceeded his annual mileage allowance or damaged the vehicle beyond the confines of the fair wear and tear guidelines, so he will not be requested to pay out any extra costs.
-He is free to look for a new car lease, and to keep his custom, the broker might throw in a good offer for him.
+Fast forward three years, and John receives a reminder from the broker that his contract is drawing to a close, where he arranges to return the car.
+He has not exceeded his annual mileage allowance or damaged the vehicle beyond the confines of the fair wear and tear guidelines.
+So the broker will not request him to pay out any extra costs.
+He is free to look for a new car lease.
+To keep his custom, the broker might offer him a good deal.

 Claiming back the cost of BCH with tax

-One of the big advantages of business car leasing is that you can claim back certain elements of tax.
+One of the significant advantages of commercial car leasing is that you can claim back some aspects of tax.

-It is also worth bearing in mind that you will be able to claim 100% of the VAT back due against any maintenance package added onto your lease agreement.
+It is also worth bearing in mind that you will be able to claim 100% of the VAT back due against any maintenance package added to your lease agreement.